reubenharry/website/content/blog/languagemodels.md

 And in turn the quality of this bridge lives or dies on whether it even makes sense to describe the manifest image with the kind of rigour that we reserve for mathematics, logic and computer science.
 Or equivalently, to imagine all concepts, ideas and things in the world living in an infinite library, indexed by a precise and formal language of thought.

 Anyone who has tried, and subsequently failed, to pin down something as simple as what a government or a fight is in formal terms will know that things in the manifest image are strangely elusive, even things as seemingly concrete and exact as physical objects or what a word is.
 (An exercise that cannot be recommended enough is to just try it.
-Try writing down an algorithm to define, say, a house, and then play the one person Socratic dialogue of finding counterexamples.)
+Try writing down an algorithm to define, say, a house, and then carry out both parts in the Socratic dialogue of finding counterexamples and amendments.)

 If Echo-not-echo is the motif of the classical AI perspective, then perhaps Narcissus staring at his reflection in a pond, trying to work out the true nature of his unrequiting beloved, is the modern response to the search for "true" meaning.

-Indeed, there is a long history of scepticism of the classical view, broadly arranged around the idea that treating things in the manifest image with formal tools is a kind of hysterical literalism.
+There is a long history of scepticism of the classical view, broadly arranged around the idea that treating things in the manifest image with formal tools is a kind of hysterical literalism.
 Two famous such sceptics are Skinner and Quine:

 > "I *accuse* cognitive scientists of relaxing standards of definition and logical thinking and releasing a flood of speculation characteristic of metaphysics, literature, and daily intercourse, perhaps suitable enough for such purposes but inimical to science" - BF Skinner